 Hectic schedules, travel and lack of storage space can wrinkle your clothes and leave you with last-minute wardrobe emergencies.
-Fortunately, you can skip the iron and board and try a few basic shortcuts to revive your garments.
+Whether you lack the time or need to figure out how to get wrinkles out of chiffon or some other fabric that cannot be ironed, you can skip the iron and board and try a few basic shortcuts to revive your garments.

 Harness the steam from your shower to do all of the hard work for you.
 Many lightweight fabrics such as chiffon or cotton respond well to gravity and steam when paired together.
-Hang your wrinkled garment in the bathroom, close the door and let the steam build up while you take a hot shower.
+Hang your wrinkled garment in the bathroom, close the door and let the steam build up while you take a hot shower for about 10 minutes.

-This process can take up to 15 minutes to produce a hot, steamy room ready to release those wrinkles.
+This process can take up to 15 minutes to produce a hot, steamy room ready to release those wrinkles, advises Sewing is Cool.
 Keep the door closed even after you're done showering, and give the garment an extra 10 minutes to soften and straighten out.

-The steam from your stove top or electric kettle provides the perfect spot treatment on small creases or wrinkles.
+The steam from your stovetop or electric kettle provides the perfect spot treatment on small creases or wrinkles, advises Who What Wear.
 Bring your kettle to a boil and then turn off the heat.
 Hold the wrinkled garment about a foot from the steaming spout.
 The heat and steam loosen wrinkles in a snap.
 Don't use this technique on heat-sensitive fabrics such as silk.

 You can remove persistent wrinkles even if the garment is already dry.
 Hang up the garment on a sturdy wooden or felt hanger.
 Spritz the fabric with water from a spray bottle.
 Fully dampen any areas that need extra wrinkle removal.
 Leave the garment hanging, and the wrinkles will fall out as the fabric dries.